original logo

 9. What is a Fixed Rating?
 How is my Fixed Rating determined?

-Your Fixed Rating is your rating that is used to make your team average.
+Your Fixed Rating is your rating that is used to make your team average, which in turn determines which section your team will compete in.

 Your actual rating on your chess server will go up and down every time you play a rated game, but for all purposes related to tournament management, your actual rating changes will be ignored.
 Your rating is locked in, or “fixed,” for the purposes of the tournament.